PaulHBartley/mkproj/README.md

 What do we need for this folder?

 - A Python virtual environment installed inside the folder, ready to be activated.
-- An initialization as a git repository.
+- A git repository initialized inside the folder, ready to keep track of changes made.
--
+- A remote git repository paired with the local repository inside the folder, for keepsake and collaboration.